jordanlong610/FoodTracker/README.md

 # FoodTracker
-An simple iOS app that is used to rate food.This app shows a list of meals, including a meal name, rating, and photo.
+A simple iOS app that is used to rate food.This app shows a list of meals, including a meal name, rating, and photo.
 A user can add, remove, or edit a meal.
 To add a new meal or edit an existing one, users navigate to a different screen where they can specify a name, rating, and photo for a particular meal.